kununu/collections/docs/collection-trait.md

 ## chunk

-Internally this method chunks [a copy](https://www.php.net/manual/arrayobject.getarraycopy.php) of the collection with the [`array_chunk` php function](https://www.php.net/manual/function.array-chunk.php), returning a zero indexed array of collections of the same type as the initial one.
+Internally this method chunks the collection (by getting a copy with [getArrayCopy](https://www.php.net/manual/en/arrayiterator.getarraycopy.php) method) with the PHP [array_chunk](https://www.php.net/manual/function.array-chunk.php) function, returning a zero indexed array of collections of the same type as the initial one.

 ## diff